Thursday, June 28, 2007

 LOVE

-inside human brains to view changing patterns of activity and biochemical changes that take place during love, explore diverse human experiences of love, study how we select mates and woo lovers, and look for the evolutionary roots of love।
+The science of love is still in its infancy.
+Yet scientists are beginning to get early insights into the nature and origin of love.
+We can now look inside human brains to view changing patterns of activity and biochemical changes that take place during love, explore diverse human experiences of love, study how we select mates and woo lovers, and look for the evolutionary roots of love।

 So what exactly is going on during the rollercoaster of euphoria and despair that is falling in love?

-mildly insane or suffering from obsessive compulsive disorder.
+In the brain, romantic love shows similarities to going mildly insane or suffering from obsessive compulsive disorder.
 Studies show that when you first fall in love, serotonin levels plummet and the brain's reward centres are flooded with dopamine.
 This gives a high similar to an addictive drug, creating powerful links in our minds between pleasure and the object of our affection, and meaning we crave the hit of our beloved again and again.

 Lust is driven by sex hormones such as testosterone, which can go off-kilter too.
 As can levels of the stress hormone cortisol, and the amphetamine-like chemical phenylethlyamine, increasing excitement।